meetdomaine/Kit/documentation/content/docs/gitlab-integration.md

 - Automatically creates merge requests in Gitlab when code is pushed to Gitlab
 - Lints Git authors and messages after a merge requests have been pushed

-This functionality is configurable via settings that follow the pattern "git.{settingName}", the defaults for these settings can be found [via this link](https://github.com/halfhelix/Kit/blob/master/packages/configure/src/defaults/git.js).
+This functionality is configurable via settings that follow the pattern "git.{settingName}", more information on these settings can be found in the [Settings > Git](/settings/git/) section below.

 ## Commands